Krishna0073/GCD-and-LCM/README.md

 # GCD-and-LCM
-get gcd and lcm of any two numbers
+gcd and lcm of any two numbers